RadicalImaging/Static-DICOMWeb/packages/static-wado-webserver/README.md

 * `port` specifies the default port for the web server to run on (do NOT specify this in staticcWadoConfig, as the SCP uses the same name)
 * `studyQuery` specifies the name of a plugin to use that provides study level query capabilities
 * `accessCheck` specifies the name of a plugin that checks to see if the study is available in the dicomweb dir
 * `stowCommands` is an array of command lines that will be passed a set of filenames to store.
+* `corsOptions` specifies an object with options to set up cors.
+CORS is not applied when this property is not present or if there is no origin (inner property) defined.

 #### stowCommands to store to DICOM
 Assuming you have dcm4che installed, then you can configure stowCommands like this: